Johfra Bosschart: Working Career

-Johfra noted in his diary: “A storm of conflicting thoughts and feelings remains after our visit.
+Johfra noted in his diary, "A storm of conflicting thoughts and feelings remains after our visit.
 I found him repulsive and sympathetic and tragic.
 A prisoner forced to be the figure he created himself.
 A victim of the world of which he is the jester, and of himself because of his boundless vanity, which makes it impossible for him to break with this situation.
-What I totally missed was any trace of happiness and humor.”
+What I totally missed was any trace of happiness and humor."

-In January 1998 Johfra wrote in his diary: “Now I think completely differently about this person (Dalí), more nuanced.
+In January 1998, Johfra wrote in his diary, "Now I think completely differently about this person (Dalí), more nuanced.
 If the visit could have happened now, it would have turned out very differently.
 But of course this always applies.
 It is actually never good to record things.
 With everything you describe, whether it concerns a case or a person, you are expressing a personal judgment.
 We don't even know ourselves, how could we know another?
 I have known Dalí's work for 55 years now and it has become a fixture in my world.
 Now I know a lot more about him and I see more in his work than before.
 Like Leonardo da Vinci (recognized by Dalí as "divine"), Dalí has had a formative effect on me.
-He has captivated me very much, but also very often disappointed and annoyed me, which was never the case with Leonardo, who is my spiritual father.”
+He has captivated me very much, but also very often disappointed and annoyed me, which was never the case with Leonardo, who is my spiritual father."

 On March 20, 1953, Johfra and Diana joined the Rosicrucian Society, the Lectorium Rosicrucianum in Haarlem, a Gnostic spiritual school.
 They regularly visited the meetings of the Hague department, the temple services in Haarlem and the conferences in Lage Vuursche and abroad.
 The aim of the Mystery School is transfiguration, that is, the gradual assimilation of the personality of the "old man" into a spiritual consciousness which reunites him with the primordial divine life.
 During the period of association with the Lectorium Rosicrucianum, Johfra made many paintings based on the teachings and symbolism of the Rosicrucians.
 Together with Diana, Johfra rendered his services to the society, which had branches in various European countries, and later also in North and South America.
 In the 1960s, Johfra was asked to provide illustrations for the two-part work The Alchemical Wedding by Christiaan Rozenkruis.

-In 1957 Diana introduced her friend Els de Jonge (Utrecht 16 March 1924 – Plazac 22 May 2016) to Johfra.
+In 1957, Diana introduced her friend Els de Jonge (Utrecht 16 March 1924 – Plazac 22 May 2016) to Johfra.
 She was an artist who later signed her paintings with Ellen Lórien.
 A relationship blossomed between Johfra and Ellen.
-Johfra leaves Diana in 1962 and goes to live with Ellen in Amsterdam.
-After the divorce with Diana Vandenberg was a fact in 1970, Johfra and Ellen got married on May 11, 1973.
+Johfra left Diana in 1962 and went to live with Ellen in Amsterdam.
+After the divorce with Diana Vandenberg in 1970, Johfra and Ellen got married on May 11, 1973.